Symtoms of Ischaemic Heart Disease

 Person fainting

 Loss of consciousness.
 In the context of an infarction a loss of consciousness is due to problems with the heart’s electrical conduction or the presence of severe arrhythmias, because it loses all capacity to pump blood (cardiac arrest).
+The most severe manifestation of this symptom is cardiac arrest.

 Pain that can be confused with heart attack pain